rapucha/rapucha/README.md

 Small statistics service to monitor available bikes in St-Petersburg municipal bicycle sharing system.

 Curren version:
-Collets data each 15 minutes and stores them on local fs.
+Collects data each 15 minutes and stores them on local fs.

 Major Todo:
 store data in the DB